Otero County Court Records

 NewMexicoCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewMexicoCourts.us are subject to the Terms of Service and Privacy Notice.

-Otero County is situated in south-central New Mexico, with its county seat in the city of Alamogordo.
-The county’s judicial system falls within the Twelfth Judicial District and includes a district court, a magistrate court, a probate court, and a municipal court.
-These courts collectively handle felony and misdemeanor criminal cases, civil disputes, domestic relations matters, juvenile proceedings, probate filings, and traffic offenses.
-The Otero County Clerk’s Office, located at 1104 North White Sands Boulevard in Alamogordo, serves as the custodian of recorded documents such as deeds, mortgages, marriage licenses, and plats, while the District Court Clerk maintains case files for litigation matters.
+Otero County is situated in south-central New Mexico, with Alamogordo serving as the county seat.
+The county's judicial system falls within the Twelfth Judicial District and includes a district court, a magistrate court, a probate court, and a municipal court.
+Together, these courts handle felony and misdemeanor criminal cases, civil disputes, domestic relations matters, juvenile proceedings, probate filings, and traffic offenses.
+The Otero County Clerk's Office, located at 1104 North White Sands Boulevard in Alamogordo, maintains recorded documents such as deeds, mortgages, marriage licenses, and plats, while the District Court Clerk keeps case files for litigation matters.

 How to Look Up a Court Case in Otero County?

-Finding a specific court case in Otero County requires knowing which court handled the matter.
-The county’s trial courts each serve a distinct jurisdictional role, and records are maintained separately by each court’s clerk.
+Finding a specific court case in Otero County starts with knowing which court handled the matter.
+The county's trial courts each serve a distinct jurisdictional role, and records are maintained separately by each court's clerk.

 Otero County District Court (Twelfth Judicial District)